ahmedkamal14/Heart-Disease-Prediction-Project/README.md

 - Display risk probability

 ✅ **Step 8: Deployment**
-- Used Ngrok to deploy and generate public link
+- Used Streamlit with Girhub to deploy and generate public link

 ---